ainagaya/AVDM_pollutants/README.md

 ## What is it?

-AVDM_pollutants is a study on traffic pollution before and after the Low Emission Zone (LEZ or ZBE in catalan) restrictions focused in Barcelona.
+AVDM_pollutants is a pollution study in Barcelona that focuses on traffic pollution and then compares the trends before and after the Barcelona Low Emission Zone Law.

-In this work we study the data that automatic enviromental stations provide each hour before and after the application of the LEZ in Barcelona.
+In this work, we examine various data sets, including vehicle age statistics, traffic density by hour, and pollution levels.
+Additionally, this data will be compared to current and prospective EU regulatory values as well as WHO limitations.

 ## Main features